disintegration/imaging/README.md

     dst = imaging.Paste(dst, src, image.Pt(50, 50)) // paste the src image to the dst image at the given position dst = imaging.PasteCenter(dst, src) // paste the src image to the center of the dst image

-    imaging.Save(dst, "dst.jpg") // save the image to file using jpeg format }
+    imaging.Save(dst, "dst.jpg") // save the image to file
+}
 ```